 In speaking with clinicians, they believed using a desktop or laptop during the administration of a battery would create a barrier between the clinician and the client.
 Using tablets addressed this concern and was tested during the equivalency studies.

 The iPad Mini and iPad Pro can be used as practitioner devices only.
 Our equivalence studies were conducted using a standard iPad as the client device.
 Using the Mini or the Pro as a client device would change the size of the stimuli, and we have not evaluated whether this would change our equivalence study results.
+The 12.9 inch and 11 inch iPad Pro can only be used as the Practitioner device.
 The 9.7 inch iPad Pro can be used as a client device because it is the same size as the standard iPad models.

 Subtest substitution can be performed within the Results tab that is accessed from the Home screen on the iPad.
 When viewing composite scores for a test, select the “Gear” icon next to the composite score that contains the spoiled subtest.
 Within the popover that appears, select “Enable Substitution & Proration” and select the subtests that you would like to use to derive the composite score.
 It is important to note that subtests can not be substituted once the test has been transferred to Q-interactive Central.
 Thus, it is important to make final decisions about substitution and proration before transferring an assessment off of the iPad.